semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 The Semaphore pipeline is configured to:

-- Run all unit and UI tests.
+- Run all unit and UI tests
-- Build the app and generate an `ipa` archive.
+- Build the app and generate an `ipa` archive
-- Generate automated App Store screenshots.
+- Generate automated App Store screenshots
-- Upload the archived `ipa` and screenshots as job [artifacts][artifacts].
+- Upload archived `ipa` and screenshots as job [artifacts][artifacts]

-Taking the the `.semaphore/semaphore.yml` from this example project can be a good way to get *your* app up and running on with Semaphore.
+Taking the `.semaphore/semaphore.yml` file from this example project can be a good way to get *your* app up and running with Semaphore.

 ### Related guides: